cynkra/dm/tests/testthat/_snaps/disentangle.md

          <chr>       <keys>        <chr>        <keys>          <chr>
        1 a-1         a             b-1          b               no_action
        2 a-2         a             b-2          b               no_action
-       3 a-2         a             c            c               no_action
+       3 a-1         a             c            c               no_action
-       4 c           c             d-1          d               no_action
+       4 b-1         b             d-1          d               no_action
-       5 b-1         b             d-1          d               no_action
+       5 c           c             d-2          d               no_action
        6 b-2         b             d-2          d               no_action
        7 d-1         d             e-1          e               no_action
        8 d-2         d             e-3          e               no_action